arc-space/arc-whitepaper/roadmap.md

 ## Season 1 - Seeding Mints

-The system calls for a three-stage rollout.
-These 4 Acts are designed to bootstrap the story but also to give players time to explore the game, rules, and systems provided to them, all while they organize them selfs in a way that gives everyone the best possible setup to become a long-term actor in the game.
+The system calls for a three-stage roll-out.
+These 4 Acts are designed to bootstrap the story but also to give players time to explore the game, rules, and systems provided to them, all while they organise them self's in a way that gives everyone the best possible setup to become a long-term actor in the game.

 <sub>*See" [Economy](/economy) for utilities and effects.*</sub>